-9 Scientifically Backed Remedies for Arthritis and Joint Pain
+10 Science-Backed Remedies for Arthritis & Joint Pain

-All of the remedies below were scientifically backed by human studies, all sources are included.
+All of the remedies below are scientifically backed by human studies, all sources are included.

 1. Disinfecting Your Mouth (Regularly)

-This may surprise you, because not many people are aware of the fact that a growing body of research is confirming that the bacteria that infect our gums may well be the cause of many cases of arthritis.
+A growing body of research confirms that the bacteria that infect our gums may be the cause of many cases of arthritis.

-Apparently, the bacteria that causes most cases of gingivitis infections, was also found in the joint synovial fluid of most arthritic patients in a more than one study.
-(Source)
+Apparently, the bacteria that cause most cases of gingivitis infections, was also found in the joint synovial fluid of most arthritic patients in more than one study.

-The obvious way to deal with this to prevent arthritis is to disinfect your mouth regularly and maintain high oral-hygiene to prevent gum disease.
+The obvious way to deal with this to prevent arthritis is to disinfect your mouth regularly and support high oral hygiene to prevent gum disease.

-How to Do it: There are more than a few ways to disinfect your mouth.
-A few of the best are baking soda (just add 1 tbsp to a cup of water and swish around your mouth, then spit), a few drops of Rosemary essential oil (again, in a cup of water and swish) and Lavender essential oil.
-Do not swallow the essential oils.
+How to Do it: Disinfecting your mouth without chemicals is easy.
+A few of the best ways are baking soda (just add 1 tbsp to a cup of water and swish around your mouth, then spit).
+That’s all!

-How to Use Turmeric - There are many ways to use Turmeric as an arthritis remedy.
+How to Use Turmeric – here are the many ways to use Turmeric as an Arthritis remedy:

-Cooking – It’s recommended to take with healthy fat such as olive oil for bioavailability so add turmeric to eggs, rice, pasta and soups, stir fries, sauces etc. The possibilities are endless because it’s very tasty.
+- Cooking – I recommend taking Turmeric with healthy fats such as olive oil for bioavailability so add turmeric to eggs, rice, pasta and soups, stir-fries, sauces, etc. The possibilities are endless because it’s so tasty.

 3. Infrared Light Therapy